bussilab/crescale/README.md

-# Implementations of stochastic cell rescaling
+# Stochastic cell rescaling

-This repository contains the reference implementations for the stochastic cell rescaling barostat presented in Bernetti and Bussi, Pressure control using stochastic cell rescaling, [arXiv:2006.09250](https://arxiv.org/abs/2006.09250) (2020).
+This repository contains additional information related to the stochastic cell rescaling barostat presented in Bernetti and Bussi, Pressure control using stochastic cell rescaling, [arXiv:2006.09250](https://arxiv.org/abs/2006.09250) (2020).

+## Reference implementations

 The modified SimpleMD code is contained in [this directory](./simplemd).